Please read our important disclaimers before using this content

 The masculine trap: how disguise happens

-The masculine trap is a closed loop.
 The trap is not that men feel less.
-It is that men are trained to route what they feel into a narrow set of acceptable outputs — and then the trauma field's own instruments fail to read those outputs as trauma.
+It is that men are trained to route what they feel into a narrow set of acceptable outputs, and then the trauma field's own instruments fail to read those outputs as trauma.

 Anger as the permitted emotion

-Anger occupies a particular place in this pattern.
-For many boys, it was the one strong feeling that was never punished — sometimes it was even rewarded.
+For many boys, anger was the one strong feeling that was never punished — sometimes it was even rewarded.
 Over years, grief, fear, shame, and helplessness can get converted into the only channel that stayed open.

 The result is that a man may experience "I am furious" when underneath sits "I am frightened" or "I am grieving."
 That conversion is largely invisible until someone goes looking for it.